 Go to Black River Gorges National Park

-Black River Gorges National Park is a large rainforest with a capacity of around 68 square kilometers that have been government-protected since 1994.
+Black River Gorges National Park is a large rainforest with a capacity of around 68 square kilometers (26.25 square miles) that has been government-protected since 1994.

 The park takes care of rusa deer, wild pigs, and many endemic birds such as the Mauritius kestrel, pink pigeon, Mauritian parakeet, cuckoo shrike, bulbul, olive white-eye, grey white-eye, and the Mauritius fody.

-The beautiful and extremely green nature caught my eye immediately and leaves me still pining to return today.
+The beautiful and extremely green nature caught my eye immediately and left me still pining to return today.

 There are several sights in the national park that can be visited like the Black River Peak viewpoint from where you can catch a breathtaking view of the mountain covered with greenery underneath a bright, blue sky.

 You can head to the Alexandra Falls watchpoint to admire a hidden waterfall cascading from the rocks in the middle of a tropical rainforest.

 Working Hours: from 6:00 AM to 6:00 PM